Zero to 180 – Three Minute Magic

 The band’s next studio effort, however, Side Pocket Shot — a ‘Revolver’ concept, with each song different from the other — was another kettle of fish altogether, with Billy Price’s Rhythm King Horns, for example, spilling out out of a limo one day with a bottle of whiskey and whatnot, recording their horn parts and then immediately rolling back out of town.
 Not to mention the addition of pedal steel, percussion, and backing vocals.
 In the wake of Obie O’Brien’s departure, however, the album would be engineered by Cap’n Jon and Gerry Wyckoff at Track.

-Wenner remembers Track as not only a great place to hang (e.g., a big party for Jacks and Kings, with a refueling stop at Little Tavern and more than one cinema run to catch Raging Bull), but also an adventurous place to ply his trade (e.g., “triple-mic’ing” his harmonica in a stairwell, recording it at three different levels).
+Wenner remembers Track as not only a great place to hang (e.g., a big party for Jacks and Kings, with a refueling stop at the Little Tavern hamburger stand located conveniently next to the studio and more than one cinema run to catch Raging Bull), but also an adventurous place to ply his trade (e.g., “triple-mic’ing” his harmonica in a stairwell, recording it at three different levels).

 The Nighthawks (who appeared as themselves in the second season opening episode of The Wire) are still raging strong today in 2017, with Johnny Castle (bass), Paul Bell (guitar), and Mark Stutso (drums).
 2010’s Last Train to Bluesville (Pete Ragusa‘s farewell appearance), a special set recorded live and acoustic on Sirius/XM’s Bluesville channel — thanks to the generosity of radio host, Bill Wax — would win the band their first-ever Blues Music Award from the Blues Foundation, while 2015’s Back Porch Party features another well-received set of acoustic blues that mixes classics (e.g., Ike Turner’s “Matchbox” and Willie Dixon’s “Tiger In Your Tank“) with originals, such as Wenner’s “Guard My Heart” and Stutso’s “Down To My Last Million Tears.”